Improving Consistency Models with Generator-Augmented Flows: Introduction

 \section{Introduction}

-Diffusion and score-based models \citep{ho2020denoising,song2021scorebasedSDEs,karras2022edm} have emerged as state-of-the-art generative models for image generation.
-Since they are costly to use at inference time, as they require several neural function evaluations, many distillation techniques have been explored \citep{salimans2022progressive, meng2023distillation, sauer2023adversarial}.
-A most remarkable approach is the one coined as \textit{consistency models} \citep{song23consistency, song2023improved}.
-Consistency models lead to high-quality one-step generators, that can be trained either by distillation of a score-based model, or as standalone generative models.
-In this paper, we study consistency models trained without a pre-trained score model.
+A large family of diffusion \citep{ho2020denoising}, score-based \citep{song2021scorebasedSDEs,karras2022edm}, and flow models \citep{liu2023flow,lipman2023flow} have emerged as state-of-the-art generative models for image generation.
+Since they are costly to use at inference time --~requiring several neural function evaluations~--, many distillation techniques have been explored \citep{salimans2022progressive, meng2023distillation, sauer2023adversarial}.
+One of the most remarkable approach is \emph{consistency models} \citep{song23consistency, song2023improved}.
+Consistency models lead to high-quality one-step generators, that can be trained either by distillation of a pre-trained velocity field (\emph{consistency distillation}), or as standalone generative models (\emph{consistency training)} by approximating the velocity field through a one-sample Monte Carlo estimate.